Tverberg's theorem and graph coloring: Decomposing graphs

 \begin{definition} A \emph{squid} with \emph{body} $w$ in $G\square K_q$ is a subset of $V(G\square K_q)$ that is either \begin{itemize} \item[(i)] a \emph{subset} of

 for two adjacent vertices $v$ and $w$, and $1\leq i\leq q$, or \item[(ii)] a \emph{subset} of

 where $1\leq i<j\leq q$. \end{itemize} The vertices not of the form $(w,k)$ are \emph{arms}.
-The heart of a squid of type (i) is $(w,i)$ and the hearts of a squid of type (ii) are $(w,i)$ and $(w,j)$. \end{definition}

-The hearts\footnote{Since this is a math paper we allow squids with less than three hearts.} and body is part of the squid data, and two squids could be on the same subset of $V(G\square K_q)$ but differ in that regard.
+The \emph{heart} of a squid of type (i) is $(w,i)$ and the hearts of a squid of type (ii) are $(w,i)$ and $(w,j)$.
+The hearts and body is part of the squid data, and two squids could be on the same subset of $V(G\square K_q)$ but differ in that regard. \end{definition}

 If $S$ is a squid, then we also use the symbol $S$ for the subset of $V(G\square K_q)$ in set theoretic statements if no confusion occurs.
+In Figure~\ref{fig:Squids} are examples of squids.
 An instance of squids removed from a cartesian product $G\square K_q$ is modeled as a \emph{DF-tuple}.

 \begin{definition} A \emph{DF-tuple} is a five tuple $(G,q,j,\{S_1,S_2,\ldots,S_j\},m)$ consisting of \begin{itemize} \item[(1)] a finite graph $G$ with vertices in $\mathbb{N};$ \item[(2)] integers $|G|\geq m\geq j\geq 0,$ and $q>0$; and \item[(3)] squids $S_1, S_2, \ldots,S_j$ in $G\square K_q$. \end{itemize} \end{definition}